The C-list Ghosts of The Real Ghostbusters

 years before technology granted me access to high-quality footage.

-Peck, on the other hand, was distinguished by a more dream-like and whimsical esthetic, spawning creatures
+Other ghosts, on the other hand, were distinguished by a more dream-like and whimsical esthetic,

 almost mind-bendingly absurd even within the context of supernatural entities.
-He designed virtually all of the
+These

 two ghosts are from the episode "Slimer, Come Home," and are both pretty fascinating concepts, though I find